 Imig Music Building

-Computer Labs (CAML & CRUNCH)
+Computer labs (CAML & CRUNCH)

 The Computer-Assisted Music Laboratories I and II (CAML) are designed primarily for classroom instruction.
 They feature numerous workstations, each with a Musical Instrument Digital Interface, sampling keyboard, and computer.
 The CRUNCH lab, which is adjacent to the CAML Lab, is a full electronic music project studio.
 This lab is optimized for computer music research (including live interactive performance systems) as well as sound recording and editing projects and audio/video production.
 These labs are located in the basement of the North wing of the building.
-You must fill out a Swipe Card Agreement Form in the music office to gain access for personal use.